olagun/Ass2/Asst3/README.md

 };
 ```

 The linked list stores essential information about each mutex inlcuding it's lock status.
 We created functions `add_project`, `remove_project`, `lock_project`, and `unlock_project` for performing mutex operations based on project names (See: _src/mutexlist.c_).
 These functions were complete with error checking so that you couldn't lock a unlock twice and such operations would be logged as errors (See: _src/mutexlist.c:123_).
 We also return booleans on each mutex operation to indicate success or failure.
-This is important because mutex operations aren't guarenteed to be legal, so it's important that that mutex functions communicated bad behavior to their callers.
+This is important because mutex operations aren't guarenteed to be legal, so it's important that that mutex functions communicate bad behavior to their callers.

-We call use our mutex functions in 3 places.
+We call our mutex functions in 3 places.
 For all commands that aren't create or destory, we call a mutex on the project that the command involves (See: _wtf_server.c:48_).
-For create, we create a new mutex and lock it immediately ().
-We unlock that mutex before we return to the client (See: ).
-For destory, we surround the critical deletion code with lock and unlock, then unlock and remove the project mutex once we're done.
-The removed mutex may still have users, but the destroy has already occured at this point and the project no longer exists so this is not a problem.
+For create, we create a new mutex and lock it immediately (See: _create.c:66_).
+We unlock that mutex before we return to the client (See: _create.c:78_, _create.c:107_).
+For destroy, we surround the critical section with lock and unlock, then unlock and remove the project mutex once we're done.
+The removed mutex may still have users, but the destroy has already occured at this point and the project no longer exists, so this is not a problem.

 # Protocol